TNDisbo Supported

 Tennessee IOLTA Note

-Tennessee's Tennessee Lawyers Fund for Client Protection receives overdraft notifications.
-The Tennessee IOLTA program distributes interest to civil legal aid.
-PI firms in Tennessee must maintain running balances on all client ledger entries.
+The Tennessee Board of Professional Responsibility receives overdraft notifications and has direct disciplinary authority.
+The Tennessee Bar Foundation administers the IOLTA program and distributes interest to civil legal aid statewide.
+PI firms in Tennessee have to maintain a running balance on every client ledger entry — not just at month-end.

 Common IOLTA Violations in Tennessee